googlegenomics/readthedocs/docs/source/includes/spark_setup.rst

     gcloud compute ssh example-cluster-m

 * Compile and build the pipeline jar.
-You can `build locally <https://github.com/googlegenomics/spark-examples>`_ or build on the Spark master running on Google Compute Engine.
+You can `build locally <https://github.com/googlegenomics/spark-examples>`_ or build on the Spark master Google Compute Engine virtual machine.

 .. container:: toggle